fargly/bootstrap/README.md

 ## Notes
 * All tasks in bootstrap hierarchy that require privilege are tagged 'privileged'.
 You may issue a '--skip-tags "privileged"' argument to run all tasks in a playbook that don't require privilege.
+* Every Effort is Made to Use Sane Defaults on a Raw System Install